 LA PIEDRA DE LA INDIA VIEJA HIKE IN BOQUETE

-I had seen on an app called WikiLoc, another hiker take a different route to me.
+I had seen on an app called WikiLoc, another hiker take a different route than me.
 However, I tried to copy their route on the way down and had no luck either so I really am not sure where to begin the hike.
-Wherever you begin the hike, you will likely have to jump a barb wired fence.
+Wherever you begin the hike, you will likely have to jump a barb-wired fence.
 I did going up and coming down.

 I could see the rock at all times so I figured I would just head up the hill and see how I went.
 I went poorly.

 I began walking through a field of cows and mud.
-As I went to cross the stream a 4-meter long snake, which was black and yellow, violently jumped out of the water and shot off in the opposite direction.
-Into the jungle we went.
-I then had to jump another barb wire fence pictured below and seemed to be theme of the day as I would jump about 10 barb wire fences throughout the hike and even fall into a hidden one.
+As I went to cross the stream a 4-meter-long snake, which was black and yellow, violently jumped out of the water and shot off in the opposite direction.
+Into the jungle, we went.
+I then had to jump another barbed wire fence pictured below and seemed to be the theme of the day as I would jump about 10 barbed wire fences throughout the hike and even fall into a hidden one.

 A big tip is to download the Google Earth map for offline use before you start.
 This way I could keep comparing where I was headed to the rock and try and at least try and reach close to the summit.
 It also meant it would be hard for me to get completely lost.

 I’m not complaining, I actually thrive on the challenge and am a never give up kind of adventurer.
 I just want you to know that unlike usual, where I give you directions and advice to have a great hike, I cannot provide you with solid information about this hike other than to go in an upwards direction and figure it out.
 Maybe you need a guide, maybe the trail is closed, maybe the trail is overgrown.

 When I made it out of the forest and to the first huge rock I couldn’t have been more relieved.
 What an ordeal.
 I didn’t even look around for the path.
 I just used the grass as a ladder and scaled the almost vertical 20-meter-high rock.
 The path was right behind the rock.